ICR Class 03: Cycle 3 research on global issues: Cases (or Causes)

 Directory of Open Access Journals (DOAJ): DOAJ is a community-designed and maintained online journal directory that provides you access to robust, open access, peer-reviewed journals.
 This search engine is independent, and it is free including being indexed in DOAJ.
 Please use this engine for topical issues and authors, and you might find research that provides evidential content for your academic essay.
 DOAJ is an educational outreach search engine that focuses on high-quality applications and submissions.

 Google Scholar: Google scholar helps you do a broad or narrow search of articles.
 It also helps you cite your “references” for APA and “work cited” for MLA!
-You can also get the quick guides to both systems below.

 And important quick guides for how document your sources through references or works cited.
 You do not have to be perfect on the system and the focus is more on the content of your research: